jaydools/Build-a-Bouq/Capstone Proposal.md

 ### APIs

-List any external sources of data that will be used in your app.
 I will need to create my own API that the client can request to.
-In order for the app to work, the client will need an API key to request the flower images,
+In order for the app to work, the client will need to install the app and obtain an API key.
+The API key will fetch the flower images from the server to be displayed live on the website, based off what inventory the store has.

 ### Sitemap